Jax-Core/ModularPlayers/README.md

 A gallery of hand-crafted rainmeter music players with built in preview and settings menu.
 Download rainmeter [here](https://www.rainmeter.net/).

+## Gesture actions
+For some of the styles there would be only one button for play pause.
+By swiping left or right on the skin you can play the previous or next song.

 ## Styles
 <p float="left" align="center">
   <img src="https://github.com/EnhancedJax/ModularPlayers/blob/main/%40Resources/Images/Preview/Simple.png"/>